nyssabansal/OS-Jackfruit/README.md

 ## Overview

 This project implements a minimal container runtime in user space using a supervisor-based architecture.
-It demonstrates core concepts behind containerization, including process isolation, inter-process communication (IPC), and resource monitoring.
+It demonstrates core concepts of containerization including process isolation, inter-process communication (IPC), logging, and kernel-level resource monitoring.

 ---